 CK: All the recipes I've seen have corn syrup.
 I think there must be one that uses like powdered sugar or something like that.
-But all the ones I've seen use corn syrup, Sarah?
+But all the ones I've seen use corn syrup, Sara?

 SM: Yeah, but I have to ask a question.
 Is it corn syrup you're concerned about? or high fructose corn syrup?
 Because they're not the same thing.